aggregate1166877/scalable-express-boilerplate/README.md

-# Simple but scalable server-side Express boilerplate
+# Simple but scalable NodeJS Express boilerplate
-Scalable server-side NodeJS Express boilerplate with routes, controllers, and middleware that does nothing (except print out "Hello, world!" of course).
+A scalable 'hello world' NodeJS Express boilerplate application with routes, controllers, and middleware that does nothing (except print out "Hello, world!" of course).

-The idea is to have a well structured not-too-minimal working environment for a RESTful API server that could potentially grow into a large project.
-This project uses babel transpiling for compatibility on older systems, and [mocha](https://mochajs.org/) with [supertest](https://www.npmjs.com/package/supertest) for tests.
+The idea behind this project is to have a well structured not-too-minimal working environment for a RESTful API server that could potentially grow into a larger project.
+This project uses [Babel](https://www.npmjs.com/package/babel-cli) transpiling for compatibility on older systems, and [mocha](https://mochajs.org/) with [supertest](https://www.npmjs.com/package/supertest) for tests.
 Note that the tests included are merely proof concept, and do not cover all code.